mas-cli/mas/README.md

 </summary>

-The Mac App Store operates on eventual consistency.
+The App Store operates on eventual consistency.

-The versions seen by various parts of mas or the Mac App Store might be inconsistent for days ([#384](https://github.com/mas-cli/mas/issues/384) & [#387](https://github.com/mas-cli/mas/issues/387)).
+The versions seen by various parts of mas or the App Store might be inconsistent for days ([#384](https://github.com/mas-cli/mas/issues/384) & [#387](https://github.com/mas-cli/mas/issues/387)).

 </details>